awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 }
 ```
 The Avro schema is defined using JSON format\.
 The top\-level JSON object contains three name/value pairs with the names, or *keys*, `"name"`, `"type"`, and `"fields"`\.
 The `"fields"` key pairs with an array of objects that define the name and data type of each field in the data structure\.
 By default, COPY automatically matches the field names to column names\.
 Column names are always lowercase, so matching field names must also be lowercase\.
 Any field names that don't match a column name are ignored\.
-Order does not matter\.
+Order doesn't matter\.
 In the previous example, COPY maps to the column names `id`, `guid`, `name`, and `address`\.
 With the default `'auto'` argument, COPY matches only the first\-level objects to columns\.
 To map to deeper levels in the schema, or if field names and column names don't match, use a JSONPaths file to define the mapping\.
 For more information, see [JSONPaths file](#copy-json-jsonpaths)\.
 If the value associated with a key is a complex Avro data type such as byte, array, record, map, or link, COPY loads the value as a string, where the string is the JSON representation of the data\.
 COPY loads Avro enum data types as strings, where the content is the name of the type\.
 For an example, see [COPY from JSON Format](copy-usage_notes-copy-from-json.md)\.
 The maximum size of the Avro file header, which includes the schema and file metadata, is 1 MB\.